Be "Recruitable" and Get College Offers

 “How do I get the attention of college coaches?”

-Today, we go into the mind of D3 Coaches to understand what they think makes someone “recruitable”.
+Today, we go into the mind of D3 Coaches to understand what they think makes a player “recruitable”.
 In this post we will bring you their collective advice from recruiting high school athletes in the Class of 2025 so you know what to do (and not to do).
-There were four D3 coaches interviewed, and each included:
+There were five D3 coaches interviewed, and each included:

 What recruits did that impressed them ✅